Hiking, Monterosso al Mare

 Yes, you must purchase a pass to do that.

 No, it's not certain that every route will be open at any given time.

 • Boat service to 4 of the 5 villages is available during the warmer months: see my review under "Transportation".

 • Local bus service to less-visited towns in the area is also available:

 So unless your heart is set on doing the Blue, there's no reason to cancel your trip.
-Those alternate routes will be less heavily traveled and provide some interesting attractions and terrific panoramas.
+Those alternate routes will be less heavily traveled, and provide some terrific panoramas.
 You could also hike just short sections and double back instead of doing an entire length: the view will be completely different going the opposite way!

 Heck, the villages themselves have enough knee-punishing stairways and uphill slopes for a very decent workout. :)